Decisions, decisions, decisions

 - Career and further education exploration resources

 You can register any time and work through the modules at your own pace.
 Register for the course on OSCARplus > Student Success Centre > Volunteer and Experience Building > Program Registrations.
-Then, find the most recent registration link on the calendar.
+Then, find the most recent registration link (posted on the first week of each month) on the calendar.

 Individual career counselling is available to support you as you work through the course.
 Please book a career further education planning appointment on OSCARplus > Student Success Centre > Appointments > Careers.